 Though not the quickest way to connect to wifi, for some it will be sufficient.
 If you work many hours each day and need steady internet, you’ll want to have options 1, 2, or 3 arranged before you commence your travels.

 Do you need to connect to the internet once every few days or just a short while each day?
 Perhaps you can get away with using internet cafes, bars, public transport, and other wifi spots.
 The best thing is that they are free!
 Public wifi networks are common all around the world, so it’s not that hard to connect.
-Depending on your requirements, this option may be sufficient.
+Therefore, depending on your requirements, this option may be sufficient.

 Apps for finding good wifi spots